bigmoves/quickslice/docs/guides/patterns.md

 ## Real-Time Updates

-Subscribe to new records and update your UI in real-time.
+Subscribe to new records and update your UI live.

 ```graphql
 subscription NewStatuses {